5 Minute Read

 You should also develop a backup plan in case life throws you a curveball along the way, such as job loss or illness.
 With careful monitoring and some modest adjustments during years of low returns, you’ll be confident that you can retire with the money you’ll need.

 Phase Three: Retirement Savings Reality

-Remember, too, at age 60, most people will need to purchase long-term care (LTC) insurance.
+Keep in mind, too, at age 60, you’ll want to purchase long-term care (LTC) insurance.
 LTC insurance will protect the money you’ve saved for retirement by helping pay for the expenses of a nursing home or in-home care if you need it.
-Keep that in mind as you estimate your retirement budget.
+So make sure to factor in LTC insurance as you estimate your retirement budget.
+It’s a necessity!

 There’s Power in a Retirement Plan

 There’s no guarantee that having a retirement plan will make you a millionaire, but it is the first step to reaching your retirement savings goals—because a goal without a plan is just a wish.

 Need help getting started with that plan?
 A SmartVestor Pro can help you understand your investments and work with you to create a retirement plan for your specific situation.